samecrowder/ac215_MSMBAllstars/README.md

 ## Testing / CICD

+# TODO(sam) Rewrite most of this so it applies.....probably just point user to the github pipeline files idk....

 Our project uses GitHub Actions for continuous integration and continuous deployment:

 1. **API Unit Test Pipeline** (`api-unit-tests.yml`)